freerange/webhooks/README.md

+**We've been happily using [Harmonia's built-in Trello integration](https://harmonia.io/#features) for some time now instead of this app and so we've archived this repository**

 # Generating/storing the tokens you need to use this app

 ## Getting the ID of the Trello board we're interested in